-Inhalers will be kept in individual classrooms labelled individual bags in the Emergency Evacuation Bag, unless there is a specific reason why this is not appropriate, which must be documented in the IHCP.
-When the pupil needs to take their inhaler, e.g. before a PE lesson, or at break time/lunchtime, the teacher/admin staff should record this on a daily record.
+Inhalers will be kept in individual classrooms in a container, unless there is a specific reason why this is not appropriate, which must be documented in the IHCP.
+When the pupil needs to take their inhaler, eg before a PE lesson, or at break time/lunchtime, the teacher/admin staff should record this on a daily record.
 Where a child increases the number of times they need their inhaler, staff will be alerted to this by the record, and they are able to pass this information onto the parents, so that the 'preventer' inhaler dose can be checked by their GP.

 Pupils are trained to always as an adult in school to help them access and administer their inhaler, and the importance of adult supervision at all times in doing so.
 If any staff member has any difficulty, the First Aider should be called to assist.